ccqpein/tropelet/doc/general_design.md

 #### runtime ####

-This project will use [tokio 1.x](https://docs.rs/tokio/latest/tokio/) as the runtime for supporting async festures.
+This project will use [tokio 1.x](https://docs.rs/tokio/latest/tokio/) as the runtime for supporting async features.

+Tokio runtime will handle each the function of each requests.
+As the "backend" after gRPC api.

 #### API ####